dangarmat/dangarmat.github.io/_posts/2017-12-30-Calories-vs-Sleep.md

 Monday's the tough one.
 Saturday's the good one.
 All of these were 9, I wish.
 Or at least 8.
+A future KPI I think.

 ### Next Steps

 So what makes a lower calorie day different than a higher calorie day?
 That is the regression I want to know the answer to.
-Feature engineering to follow...
+Feature engineering to follow for a future analysis.

+### R Code

 All code used above: